SvenTiigi/STLocationRequest/README.md

 <string>The usage description</string>
 ```

-The usage description will be shown in the default iOS location request dialog, which will show up when the user tapped the allow button.
+The usage description will be shown in the default iOS location request dialog after the user taps the allow button.

 ## Presenting-Recommendation

-The recommended way to present `STLocationRequestController` is the following way.
+The recommended way to present `STLocationRequestController` is:

 ```swift
 if STLocationRequestController.shouldPresentLocationRequestController {